How To Use Shower Oil & Which One Is The Best?

 How to apply a shower oil?

-According to L’occitane, you apply shower oil in shower onto wet skin.
+According to L’occitane, you apply in shower onto wet skin.
 Then lather and rinse.
 It cleanses and moisturises in one and leaves your skin clean but not stripped.
 Alternatively, you can double cleanse your skin, perhaps after a work out and use a soap / shower gel first and then finish with an oil to give a second cleanse with a bit of hydration.
-Alternatively you can drop some shower oil into a bath for a bath soak, it should emulsify with the water and turn into a milky consistency.
+Alternatively you can use it as a bath soak, just a few drops is all you need, it will emulsify with the water and turn into a milky consistency.

 What are the best shower oils?

 What is the best?

 I love all three of the oils above, they are all absolutely stunning, however, for me I have to admit, I do adore the L’occitane Almond oil.
 It’s a wonderfully rich oil and smells stunning.
 It’s quite a simple scent which layers beautifully with every perfume I wear and the price point might push it into the ‘luxury’ category, but it’s attainable for daily use, especially when you buy the refills which are £28 for 500ml.
 Which is pretty amazing considering the 250ml bottle is £19.50 – and worth every penny I may add!

 Oil is great for those with dry skin.
 It works much like a cleansing balm or oil for your skin, it cleans and lifts off dirt and grime without stripping the skin.
 It’s especially good if you have very dry skin or during the winter months.
 It’s also great for the summer and keeping your legs looking radiant and healthy.
 My like a face cleansing oil, it lifts the dirt away from your skin and rinses away, without leaving skin dry, tight or stripped.